MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

     :::image type="content" source="media/fabric-trial/trial-status-me-control.png" alt-text="Screenshot of the Microsoft Fabric (Preview) trial status.":::

 Congratulations!
-You now have a Fabric (Preview) trial that includes a Power BI individual trial (if you did not already have a Power BI *paid* license) and a Fabric (Preview) trial capacity.
+You now have a Fabric (Preview) trial that includes a Power BI individual trial (if you didn't already have a Power BI *paid* license) and a Fabric (Preview) trial capacity.

 ## Other ways to start a Microsoft Fabric (Preview) trial
 If your Power BI administrator has [enabled the preview of Microsoft Fabric for the tenant](../admin/admin-fabric-switch.md#enable-for-the-entire-organization), you have another option for enabling a Fabric (Preview) trial.
-When you try to create a Fabric item in a workspace that you own (such as **My Workspace**) and that workspace doesn't support Fabric items, you are prompted to start a Fabric (Preview) trial.
+When you try to create a Fabric item in a workspace that you own (such as **My Workspace**) and that workspace doesn't support Fabric items, you're prompted to start a Fabric (Preview) trial.
 If you agree, your Fabric (Preview) trial will start and your workspace is upgraded to a trial capacity workspace.

 ## What is a trial capacity?